jazinheira/HugosPianoTuning/content/_index.md

 # services
 services:
   - title: "Serving Piano Owners Across the Metro DMV Area"
     content: "Conveniently located in Arlington, VA, just minutes from Washington D.C.
 Whether you're in Northern Virginia, Montgomery County or P.G.
-County, Maryland, or Washington D.C., I'll come to you for unparalleled piano tuning and maintenance services.
-Enjoy the convenience of having your piano tuned in the comfort of your own home or venue."
+County, Maryland, or Washington D.C., I'll come to you for unparalleled piano tuning and key cleaning.
+Enjoy the convenience of having your piano tuned in your own home or venue."
     images:
       - "/images/gps-navigator-pana-animated.svg"